loxia01/PSInternetConnectionSharing/README.md

 * Get-ICS
 * Disable-ICS

 It requires to run with administrative rights.

 The module has been tested on Windows 10.

 ## Installation

+Download the psm1 file and move to